qqqlab/madflight-docs/docs/Sensor-Boards.md

 * The "Breakout Board?" column lists price if board is cheap & easy to procure.
 * Prices in USD from online platforms incl shipping.
-* Table created Dec 2023
+* Table last updated: Mar 2025

 ## 6-axis IMU